kamadland/ministry-guide/pages/06.risk-management/bright-line-safety-policies/docs.md

 * Sexual immoral behaviour.
 * Living with a partner before marriage
 * Addiction that is untreated or unsupported
-* Any kind of physical discipline of a student
+* Any kind of physical discipline of a student by a leader.
-* Inappropriate social media use, including one-on-one extended messaging of a non-family student.
+* Inappropriate social media use, including one-on-one extended messaging of a non-family student from a leader.
+*